 Woody Zuill - Mob Programming, A Whole Team Approach

-Nov 8, 2013 · Follow on Twitter and Mastodon conferences
+Nov 8, 2013 · Follow on Twitter and Mastodon

-This Øredev 2013 session focused on mob programming, where the entire team works together on implementing changes and new features.
+This Øredev 2013 session focused on mob programming, where the team works together on implementing changes and new features.

 Woody on stage